Alphish/ston/README.md

     ["apple", orange]
     [["jagged", "arrays"], [], ["work"], ["too"]]

 **Combining complex structure components** in a single entity is also possible.
-The constructor must be defined before initializations, but initializations themselves can be swapped without affecting the document.
+The construction must be defined before initializations, to reflect the fact that an object cannot be initialized before it is create.
+However, initializations themselves can be swapped without affecting the document.

 Possible combinations of multiple components: